On the relationship between the theory of cointegration and the theory of phase synchronization: Introduction

 The theory of cointegration may be used in phase synchronization both for theoretical studies and for identifying unknown systems based on empirical data.
 The link may also be of importance in the other direction in that the known results on phase synchronization may lead to new insights or stimulate research in cointegration.
 The common ground of both theories is that two or several processes fluctuate randomly around some equilibrium.

-The concept of cointegration was introduced by Granger 1981 \cite{Gra-1981} for the joint modeling of several macroeconomic variables over time.
-In 2003 he received the Nobel Prize for his discovery jointly with Robert Engle.
+The concept of cointegration was introduced by \cite{Gra-1981} for the joint modeling of several macroeconomic variables over time.
+In 2003 he received the Nobel Prize for his discovery jointly with Engle.
 The aim of the theory is to model common stochastic trends, for example of income and consumption where the short-run dynamics is affected by random disturbances and the long-run dynamics is restricted by economic equilibrium relationships.
-Other examples are exchange rates and price levels, short and long-term interest rates, and the prices on spot and future markets.
+Other examples are the exchange rates and the price levels, the short and long-term interest rates, and the prices on spot and future markets.

-Since its introduction the theory of cointegration has been developed by many researchers and it has become the leading theory in econometrics with many applications in macroeconomics and beyond - for references see the monographs \cite{Ban-1993,Joh-1995,Eng-1999,Lue-2005,Jus-2006} among many others. \cite{Phi-1991,Kes-2001} have developed the theory for continous time diffusion processes.
+Since its introduction the theory of cointegration has been developed by many researchers and it has become a leading theory in econometrics with many applications in macroeconomics and beyond - for references see the monographs \cite{Ban-1993,Joh-1995,Eng-1999,Lue-2005,Jus-2006} among many others. \cite{Phi-1991,Kes-2001} have developed the theory for continuous time diffusion processes.